sodadata/docs/soda-cloud/anomaly-detection.md

 In Soda Cloud, you can create a monitor that automatically detects anomalies in your time-series data.

 **Anomaly detection** is a [monitor]({% link soda/glossary.md %}#monitor) **Evaluation Type** powered by a machine learning algorithm that works with [measurements]({% link soda/glossary.md %}#measurement) that occur over time.
-The algorithm learns the patterns of your data – its trends and seasonality – to identify and flag anomalous measurements in time-series data. ("Seasonality" is a common pattern of time-series data and translates as "something cyclical irrespecitve of the general direction of the data.
-For example, the number of orders that occur on your platform might show a clear drop during the weekend, or peak during the holiday season, irrespecitve of whether your platform is growing or not).
+The algorithm learns the patterns of your data – its trends and seasonality – to identify and flag anomalous measurements in time-series data.
+Seasonality is a term that describes a common pattern of time-series data and means "something cyclical, irrespecitve of the general direction of the data".
+For example, the number of orders that occur on your platform might show a clear drop during the weekend, or peak during the holiday season, irrespecitve of whether your platform is growing or not.

 ![anomaly-detection](/assets/images/anomaly-detection.png){:height="600px" width="600px"}